 - Support for actuator deadband in all algorithms

-- Support for multiple types of heating curves (currently only bilinear approximation is implemented)
+- Support for multiple types of heating curves (currently only linear and bilinear approximations are implemented)

 - Support for ambient temperature modelisation in the absence of an ambient sensor